-How often does the AMR system record my water usage?
+How often does the AMI system record my water usage?

 The Aclara system is set to record your water usage four times per day with the older units, and hourly with the newer units.

-Can anyone other than the City of Redmond read my AMR meter?
+Can anyone other than the City of Redmond read my AMI meter?

 Will the City still continue to do service inspections?